cdk-dev/cdk-training-email/README.md

     - AWS solutions lib
 - How to read the documentation and find examples like Gists on Github.
 (Eg: How the * do I construct an EBS volume property?)
 - Env variables  and context files

+## Format:

+This will be a series of email that are send out in a regular cadence every couple days.
+The idea is to split up this workshop in bite size pieces that you can follow at your own pace.
+As an alternative it can be also available in PDF format for people who dislike the format.